Umbraphobia/mysthaln/collections/_kingdoms/drenvold.md

 Drenvold’s history begins in the **Age of Founding**, when the Thaldrim broke away from their stonebound cousins and followed the call of the sea.
 Legends speak of **Drenmir the Deep Forger**, who struck the ocean’s heart with his hammer and shaped the first Seahearth from the molten cliffs.
 From that act came both their name and their creed: *“The sea yields only to those who strike true.”*

 For centuries, Drenvold’s people traded across the northern waters, establishing colonies and trading halls from the Supremacy’s coast to the far isles.
 Their greatest colony was **Skarhold**, once a proud outpost and now an independent nation.

+Over time, the clans united under the leadership of a **High King**, chosen from the strongest and most respected bloodlines of Drenvold.
+While the clans retain authority within their Seahearths, they owe loyalty, military service, and tribute to the crown.

 Due to distance and the powerful Drenvold fleets, The Supremacy has never attempted to conquer Drenvold to this day.
 They maintain a wary peace.